ubuntu-si/ubuntu.si/README.md

            - AT THE END: disable comments in wordpress options
            - AT THE END: disable portfolio in theme options
            - AT THE END: enable Home blog posts in theme options otherwise
+           - locale.php in wp-include needs translated abbreviations in order to our news date to show in slovenian.

 * what we have done on the forum side: